Deminarcis/move-my-server/README.md

 #### TODO

 - Create a better default exclusions list
-- make some switches fo quick args
+- make some switches for quick arguments / scripting